theypsilon/concat/README.md

 Yeah, it also accepts tuples (even nested ones).
-You may also introduce modifiers.
+You may also introduce manipulators.

 ```cpp
 std::cout << concat<' '>(std::setprecision(2), 4.0/3.0, std::setprecision(3), 1.0/3.0) << std::endl;